 My dad used to bring me to the airport on Sunday mornings when we were kids, and he got us breakfast at the little local airport restaurant – to give my mom some time without little kids running around.
 I think that probably had something to do with it.

 You first flew a plane when you were 13.
 What was it like?

 I’ll admit, I did get a little airsick, but I really enjoyed it.
 You know, I had never driven a car at that point, so I didn’t have a preconceived notion of what it was going to be like.
-I think people who drive first are like, well it’s going to be like driving your car, but in three dimensions.
-For me, the challenge came later one when I had to learn to drive a car, which was like flying an airplane, but you had one less dimension to work with.
+I think people who drive first are like, well it’s going to be like driving your car but in three dimensions.
+For me, the challenge came later when I had to learn to drive a car, which was like flying an airplane, but you had one less dimension to work with.

 What did your friends and family think of you making flying your after-school activity?

 Well, I always had rather different interests so it really didn’t shock them. … They kind of always expected me to be interested in stuff that was, you know, out there.

 …On one of my first flights [with American Airlines], one of the flight attendants asked me why I became a pilot.
 I said that I wanted to travel for a living.
 And she looked at me and asked why I didn’t become a flight attendant.
 I looked and she was like, wow that would’ve become a really good idea [laughs].
 I had worked as a flight instructor in college and then I went into the military because to get hired by a major airline is challenging and there’s a lot of competition.

 But I credit my parents.
 They never put limits on me and it was one of those things where, if I were interested in medicine, it was automatic that I was to consider being a doctor.
 The idea of being a nurse probably wouldn’t have even crossed my mind.

 In all my travels, I don’t think I’ve ever seen a female pilot or captain on my plane.
 Did you ever feel like you were in a man’s world?